dzenbot/XCSnippetr/README.md

 - Auto-detection of the source file name, used as the snippet title by default.
 - Auto-detection of the source code type.
 No Swift support for now 😔.

-## Install

-1. Run `pod update` to install the dependencies.

-2. Build the project to install the plugin.
-The plugin is installed in `/Library/Application Support/Developer/Shared/Xcode/Plug-ins/SlackBoard.xcplugin`.

-2. Restart Xcode for the plugin to be loaded.

-Alternatively, install through [Alcatraz](http://alcatraz.io/), the package manager for Xcode (soon).

 ## Configuration

 First, select any code snippet you would like to share, and right click on it.